 When making payments associated with leasing, purchasing, or operating a vehicle, such as insurance, maintenance, and repairs, the committee must be the lessee or hold title to the vehicle.
-Additional titleholders may not be the treasurer or any other person who may approve committee expenditures, or a member of any such person's immediate family (spouse, registered domestic partner, and dependent children).
+Additional titleholders may not be the treasurer or any other person who may approve committee expenditures, or a member of any such person's immediate family (i.e., spouse or registered domestic partner; and dependent children).